PoliticalGraveyard.com

 Stuart, W. Searight — of Carlisle, Cumberland County, Pa.
 Republican.
 Delegate to Republican National Convention from Pennsylvania, 1940.
 Presumed deceased.
 Burial location unknown.

-Stuart, Wallace W. — U.S. Vice Consul in San Salvador, 1943.
+Stuart, Wallace W. — U.S. Vice Consul in San Salvador, as of 1943.
 Presumed deceased.
 Burial location unknown.

 Stuart, William — of Broome County, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1856.
 Burial location unknown.